Greece in the Eurovision Song Contest 1980

-Greece participated in the Eurovision Song Contest 1980 with the song "Autostop" performed by Anna Vissi and The Epikouri.
-The act had been selected by a jury during a twelve act national final organized by the Hellenic Broadcasting Corporation (ERT).
+Greece was represented at the Eurovision Song Contest 1980 with the song "Autostop", composed by Jick Nacassian, with lyrics by Rony Sofu, and performed by Anna Vissi and The Epikouri.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), held a national final to select its entry.

-Greece performed third at the event, held on 19 April 1980, in The Hague, Netherlands, and placed 13th with 30 points.
+Greece performed third at the event, held on 19 April 1980, in the Hague, Netherlands, and placed 13th with 30 points.
 This tied the nation's lowest placement in the contest.